ibm-cloud-docs/containers/cs_images.md

 ## Using an image pull secret to access other cluster Kubernetes namespaces, other {{site.data.keyword.Bluemix_notm}} accounts, or external private registries
 {: #other}

 Set up your own image pull secret in your cluster to deploy containers to Kubernetes namespaces other than `default`, use images that are stored in other {{site.data.keyword.Bluemix_notm}} accounts, or use images that are stored in external private registries.
-Further, you might create your own image pull secret to apply IAM access policies that restrict permissions to specific registry image repositories, namespaces, or actions (such as `push` or `pull`).
+Further, you might create your own image pull secret to apply IAM access policies that restrict permissions to specific registry image namespaces, or actions (such as `push` or `pull`).
 {:shortdesc}

 Image pull secrets are valid only for the Kubernetes namespaces that they were created for.
 Repeat these steps for every namespace where you want to deploy containers.
 Images from [DockerHub](#dockerhub) do not require image pull secrets.